 An electrical engineering technologist is involved in electrical engineering fields such as process control, instrumentation design or electrical power distribution and uses engineering knowledge and electrical technical skills to perform duties in manufacturing plants, power utilities, industrial control or other areas that need practical application of electrical engineering knowledge.

 Duties of an electrical engineering technologist may include calculating specifications of designs, estimating materials costs, preparing project budgets, designing or modifying schematics, installing and maintaining control systems or industrial automation systems, ensuring compliance with codes and regulations, developing maintenance standards, supervising electrical prototypes during construction and testing, analyzing and interpreting data, maintaining records and identifying and solving other electrical engineering problems.

 A bachelor's degree is usually required to work as an electrical engineering technologist.
 An electrical engineering technology bachelor's degree will have courses on such topics as electrical drafting, programmable controller fundamentals, digital systems designs, automatic control systems, applied engineering mathematics, industrial automation, electrical power systems, circuits and microprocessors.
 At the end of their senior year in college, students in an electrical engineering technology program may be eligible to begin registration as a professional engineer by taking the Fundamentals of Engineering (FE) examination.
 However, only some states allow engineering technologists to earn professional engineer licensure; others restrict it to engineers.

 The good news is that a bachelor's degree in electrical engineering or a similar field can qualify you for a position as an electrical engineering technologist.
-The bad news is that employment opportunities for electrical engineering technicians is expected to decline by 2% from 2014-2024.
+The bad news is that employment opportunities for electrical engineering technicians is expected to experience little to no change from 2018-2028.
 Further good and bad news is that it depends on your state whether or not you're eventually qualified for professional engineer licensure.